 This video directed by Rian Johnson knocks me out every time.
 It is a perfect narrative music video.
 It’s also very rare to have such A-list talented actors star in a music video.

-All These Creatures directed by Charles Williams
+All These Creatures by Charles Williams

 This short film is exquisite – Palme d’Or-winning level good.
 The tone and performances are extremely dialed in.
 The son character’s eyes are so expressive.
 The cinematography and the writing are amazing.

-In a Cane Field directed by Emily Avila
+In a Cane Field by Emily Avila

 This film is superb.
 Gorgeously shot.
 I love the use of voice-over from multiple characters.
 Has an amazing rhythm that loops in on itself, and unfolds the details of a murder in multiple timelines and perspectives.
 Really impressive filmmaking.

-Death to the Tinman directed by Roy Tintori
+Death to the Tinman by Roy Tintori

 This short film is so fun and exhilarating.
 The pacing is so good.
 It feels like it should be up there with Michel Gondry and Spike Jonze’s early work.

-One of the most influential music videos of the last 15 years.
+One of the most influential music videos of the past 15 years.
 I think this video changed the lives of so many filmmakers.
 I love how it blends magic realism and documentary and fiction … this video is a whole genre onto itself.

-Leon Bridges – “River” directed by Miles Jay
+Leon Bridges – “River” by Miles Jay

 A perfect video.
 I love how it drifts in and out of the song into sync sound, haunting images.
 Really powerful portrait of police injustice affecting marginalized communities.